Sunday, November 4, 2018

 • You ask me to talk to someone for you

-If you want me to disclose information to your teacher/doctor/employer, I write a letter and I email it to you.
+I make it a policy never to talk to anyone about you.
+But I make one exception: if you want me to disclose information to your doctor, I write a letter and I email it to you.
 Then you hand it over at your own will and discretion.

 Basic rule: what we discuss stays private unless there's a real danger to someone or if the law is involved.